 As we look at an apple, rays of light are hitting its surface from every direction.
 They bounce off the skin, the leaves, and the stem, but we only see those rays that reflect towards our eyes and enter through our pupils.
 We see the apple from two vantage points, our left and right eyes.
-The side-by-side offset of our eyes gives us a stereoscopic view of the apple, which our brain can use to perceive how near or far the apple is.
+The side-by-side distance of our eyes gives us a stereoscopic view of the apple, which our brain can use to perceive how near or far the apple is.

 A traditional camera perceives the apple the same way one of our eyes works.
 Light rays pass through the camera’s lens and aperture, and then hit the sensor or film to form the image it captures.
 The camera’s single lens will only capture the light’s color and intensity, but none of the rays’ angular information.

 Stereo cameras have two lenses and sensors, which capture a pair of side-by-side stereoscopic pictures or video of the scene.
 These are often referred to as 3D images, however they are actually a pair of flat 2D images or video, offset left to right, which trick the eye (and brain) into appearing 3D when viewed through the correct device.